- Your Xbox app might not be detecting Gaming Services because it is outdated.

 - After deleting both, restart the computer, and the problem should be resolved.

-It should be noted that making other changes to the registry in your Windows PC will affect its functionality, but not to worry, we have a detailed post highlight lighting how you can fix broken registry items in Windows 11
+It should be noted that making other changes to the registry in your Windows PC will affect its functionality, but not to worry, we have a detailed post highlighting how you can fix broken registry items in Windows 11

 3. Reset the Xbox app